Giving Back and Paying It Forward

 The Charlottesville-Albemarle SPCA is another local shelter near and dear to our hearts.
 Tori and Emily are avid foster parents, having fostered a combined total of twelve dogs (and one cat!) throughout 2020.
 Two of those foster dogs were lucky enough to become permanent BioStar dogs.
 Daniel, from our local brick-and-mortar pet store Crate & Marrow, is also a supporter of the CASPCA by spoiling those foster dogs with high-quality food and treats, as well as contributing his own time and outreach.
 As a bonus, Daniel’s personal foster dog is also due to become the official queen of Crate & Marrow Charlottesville.
 Several BioStar employees have supported or adopted pets from the CASPCA over the years.

-If you need some guidance in finding and choosing charitable organizations, Charity Navigator is an excellent resource.
+If you need some guidance in finding and choosing charitable organizations when deciding to pay it forward, Charity Navigator is an excellent resource.

 Let’s share the compassion and generosity of our horses with those animals and humans in need this year.
 Let’s share the light.